TedHusted/awake/awake.md/awake.md

 The five other founders turn their heads to look at Tessa.
 She leans back in her chair.
 Tessa crosses her arms and purses her lips without saying more.

-Then, Elena says “Maybe Ally just has a PR problem.”
+Then, Elena says “Maybe Ally has a PR problem.”

 “Good point,” says Walter, with a slight stutter.
 “We haven’t promoted the upgrade.
 Everything has been organic.”